isomerpages/moe-eastspringpri/_about-us/School Information/School Rules & Regulation.md

-**4. Conduct and Behaviour – General**
+**4. Conduct and Behaviour – During School Hours**

-*   Students must uphold the good name of our school at all times.
+4.1&nbsp;&nbsp;&nbsp; Students must always uphold the good name of our school.

-*   All students are to be well-behaved, polite and courteous at all times.
+4.2&nbsp;&nbsp;&nbsp; Students are to be well-behaved, polite and courteous at all times.

-*   Students who must go to another room during a change of period must do so quietly and in an orderly manner.
+4.3&nbsp;&nbsp;&nbsp; Students moving to another classroom during a change of period must do so quietly and in an orderly manner.

-*   Students should keep to the left when they are walking up/down the staircase, corridors and along the walk-ways.
+4.4&nbsp;&nbsp;&nbsp; Students should keep to the left when they are walking up/down the staircase, corridors and along the walkways.

-*   As a class, students should walk in twos or in a single file as instructed by their respective teacher.
+4.5&nbsp;&nbsp;&nbsp; As a class, students should walk in twos or in a single file as instructed by their respective teachers.

-*   Students must have the teachers’ permission before leaving the classroom during lessons.
-Students must have a “CORRIDOR PASS” when leaving the class.
+4.6&nbsp;&nbsp;&nbsp; Students must obtain the teachers’ permission before leaving the classroom during lessons.
+Students must have a "CORRIDOR PASS" when leaving the class.

-*   No student should remain in the classroom during recess unless accompanied by a teacher.
+4.7&nbsp;&nbsp;&nbsp; No student should remain in the classroom during recess unless accompanied by a teacher.

-*   Assigned homework must be handed in on time.
+4.8&nbsp;&nbsp;&nbsp; All assigned homework must be handed in on time.

-*   Students must treat school property with care.
+4.9&nbsp;&nbsp;&nbsp; Students must treat school property with care.
 Students must not deface any wall or furniture; tamper with the fire alarm or the fire extinguishers; spit or litter.

-*   Students should practice good toilet habits like flushing after use and keeping the toilets clean and dry.
+4.10&nbsp; Students should practice good toilet habits like flushing after use and keeping the toilets clean and dry.

-*   Students should play an active part in the preservation and conservation of the environment.
+4.11&nbsp; Students should play an active part in the preservation and conservation of the school environment.

-*   Lost items should be reported to the teacher-in-charge immediately.
+1.12&nbsp; Lost items should be reported to the teacher-in-charge immediately.

-*   Items found should be returned to the General Office immediately.
+4.13&nbsp; Items found should be returned to the General Office or kept in the Lost &amp; Found cupboard immediately.

-*   Students must be truthful and have the courage to admit and learn from mistakes.
+4.14&nbsp; Students must be truthful and have the courage to admit and learn from mistakes.

 **5. Conduct and Behaviour**